 8 PLACES FOR HAPPY HOUR OYSTERS

 Located right off the streetcar line at the intersection of St. Charles and Napoleon avenues, this popular seafood restaurant has one of the best happy hour oyster deals in town.
-Let the oyster shuckers take care of you from 4:00 until 6:30 p.m. every day by serving up 50-cent oysters on the half shell.
-On Friday, Aug.
-5 (National Oyster Day), they’re upping the ante: enjoy the 50-cent specials from 11 a.m. until 6:30 p.m.
+Let the oyster shuckers take care of you from 4 p.m. until 6:30 p.m. every day by serving up 50-cent oysters on the half shell.

 Shucking since 1913, Pascale’s is one of the oldest and most famous oyster bars in town.
 Known for their Italian food and barbecue shrimp, this Uptown eatery hosts a 3-6 p.m. happy hour with half-price raw oysters and half-price cocktails at the bar every Monday through Friday.
 The oyster shuckers have been there forever, so it’s an honor to mingle and break oysters shells with these pros.

 This restaurant gets its name from a city in South Louisiana where fishing and seafood is not just tradition, it’s a way of life.
-Enjoy the fruits of the Gulf every Monday through Friday from 4 until 7 p.m. with 50-cent oysters on the half shell.
+Enjoy the fruits of the Gulf every Monday through Friday from 4 p.m. until 6 p.m. with 75-cent oysters on the half shell.
 Close your eyes and slurp a few back — you just might forget you’re in the CBD and not a fishing camp.

-A quick streetcar ride away from downtown will drop you at the front door of this St. Charles Avenue hot spot for drinks, burgers, and some great deals on oysters, which includes 25-cent raw and 75-cent chargrilled everyday from 4 – 8 p.m.
+A quick streetcar ride away from downtown will drop you at the front door of this St. Charles Avenue hot spot for drinks, burgers, and some great deals on oysters, which includes 25-cent raw and $10 char-grilled with the purchase of an adult beverage everyday from 4-8 p.m.